-Deferred tax

-IAS 12:81 (d)-(e)

-Disclose separately:

-- Changes in the applicable tax rate(s)

-- The amount, and expiry date, of the following for which no deferred tax asset is recognised:

-- Deductible temporary differences

-- Unused tax losses

-- Unused tax credits

-- The aggregate temporary differences for which no deferred tax liabilities have been recognised in respect of investments in:

-- Subsidiaries

-- o Branches

-- Associates

-- Joint ventures

-IAS 12:81(g)

-For each type of temporary difference and unused tax losses/credits disclose the amount of the deferred tax assets and liabilities recognised in

-- The statement of financial position - Profit or loss (if not apparent from changes in balance sheet balances)

-Show any provision for deferred taxation separately from any provision for other taxation.

-IAS 12: 82

-An entity shall disclose the amount of a deferred tax asset and the nature of the evidence supporting its recognition, when:

-- (a) The utilisation of the deferred tax asset is dependent on future taxable profits in excess of the profits arising from the reversal of existing taxable temporary differences; and - (b) The entity has suffered a loss in either the current or preceding period in the tax jurisdiction to which the deferred tax asset relates
+Guidance notes Deferred tax IAS 12:81 (d)-(f) Disclose separately: Changes in the applicable tax rate(s) The amount, and expiry date, of the following for which no deferred tax asset is recognised: Deductible temporary differences Unused tax losses Unused tax credits The aggregate temporary differences for which no deferred tax liabilities have been recognised in respect of investments in: Subsidiaries Branches Associates Joint arrangements IAS 12:81(g) For each type of temporary difference and unused tax losses/credits disclose the amount of the deferred tax assets and liabilities recognised in: The statement of financial position for each period presented Profit or loss (if not apparent from changes in balance sheet balances) Sch 1 (60) IAS 12:82 Show any provision for deferred taxation separately from any provision for othe taxation.
+An entity shall disclose the amount of a deferred tax asset and the nature of the evidence supporting its recognition, when: (a) The utilisation of the deferred tax asset is dependent on future taxable profits in excess of the profits arising from the reversal of existing taxable temporary differences; and (b) The entity has suffered a loss in either the current or preceding period in the tax jurisdiction to which the deferred tax asset relates Limited is not with recognition and dis reform - Pillar Two model rules.
+FRS 102 (Reduced Disclosures) Layout in the scope of the OECD's Pillar Two model rules and the exception to the sclosure of information about deferred tax assets and liabilities related to taxes is not applicable to the company IAS 12:88A An entity shall disclose that it has applied the exception to recognising and disclosing information about deferred tax assets and liabilities related to Pillar Two income taxes (see paragraph 4A).
+IAS 12:88B An entity shall disclose separately its current tax expense (income) related to Pillar Two income taxes.
+IAS 12:88C In periods in which Pillar Two legislation is enacted or substantively enacted but not yet in effect, an entity shall disclose known or reasonably estimable information that helps users of financial statements understand the entity's exposure to Pillar Two income taxes arising from that legislation.

+related to Pillar Two income taxes.
+IAS 12:88C In periods in which Pillar Two legislation is enacted or substantively enacted but not yet in effect, an entity shall disclose known or reasonably estimable information that helps users of financial statements understand the entity's exposure to Pillar Two income taxes arising from that legislation.
+IAS 12:88D To meet the disclosure objective in paragraph 88C, an entity shall disclose qualitative and quantitative information about its exposure to Pillar Two income taxes at the end of the reporting period.
+This information does not have to reflect all the specific requirements of the Pillar Two legislation and can be provided in the form of an indicative range.
+To the extent information is not known or reasonably estimable, an entity shall instead disclose a statement to that effect and disclose information about the entity's progress in assessing its exposure.
+FRS 101:8(iZA) There is an exemption under FRS 101 paragraph 8(iZA) not to disclose the information required by paragraphs 88C and 88D of IAS 12.
+This exemption is only allowed if equivalent disclosures are provided within the consolidated accounts in which the entity is consolidated.

-Notes forming part of the financial statements for the year ended 31 December 2021 (Continued)
+Notes forming part of the financial statements for the year ended 31 December 2023 (Continued)